Rules of Ultimate

 Steinar's comment (unofficial!): Jumping from out of bounds

 If you jump from out of bounds (e.g. behind the end zone) and catch the disc in the air, it doesn't matter if you land in-bounds; the disc becomes out-of-bounds the moment it touches you.
 See 11.3.1 and 11.4.1.
+(There is probably an exception for Callahans, which are weird in general.)

 2. 14.1.2. they subsequently establish possession of the disc, and maintain the catch throughout all ground contact related to the catch (note 12.1, 12.1.1).